Quanhaoli2641/MachineLearningVoter/README.md

 The **Node** class held the following information:
   * It's children
   * It's attribute
-  * It's minimum bin size, ir appropriate
+  * It's minimum bin size, if appropriate

 The implementation for the algorithm is as follows:
   * Given a training set, the attribute with the best Gain or the lowest entropy was chosen